Get into the Zone

 Thinking About a Home Based Business?

-King Township has hundreds of home based businesses.
+King Township has many of home based businesses.
 Permitted uses for properties zoned as residential vary depending if they are in a village core, in a village settlement area, or outside of a settlement area.
 Prior to starting a home-based business, make a preliminary inquiry to determine if your business concept aligns with the permitted use for your residence.

 Thinking About a Business in the Core of King City, Nobleton or Schomberg?

 Core areas are pre-zoned to encourage business intensification.
 If you own a residential property in the core, and want to open up a business, and not expanding your footprint, you may only require a minor variance.
-Make a preliminary enquiry to Economic Development.
+Make a preliminary inquiry to Economic Development.

 Thinking About a Business in an Area Zoned as Commercial or Industrial?